weaveworks/weave/site/how-it-works.md

 which other peers; weave can route packets in partially connected networks with changing topology.

+For example, in this network, peer 1 is connected directly to 2 and 3, but if 1 needs to send a packet to 4 or 5 it must first send it to peer 3:
+![diagram showing five peers in a weave network][diagram1] Weave peers [communicate their own topology](#topology) with neighbours, who then pass on changes to their neighbours, and so on, until the entire network knows about any change.

+[diagram1]: images/top-diag1.png "Diagram 1"

 ### <a name="encapsulation"></a>Encapsulation

 When the weave router forwards packets, the encapsulation looks